What does "stacking sats" mean?

 While originally a grassroots movement, the term was hailed throughout the broader community and came to be embraced by many companies including Cash App, Lolli, and Lightning Labs.

-The term was audibly mentioned on several occasions by bitcoin podcast host Matt Odell on Tales From The Crypt podcast.
+The term was then mentioned on several occasions and popularized by bitcoin advocate and podcast host Matt Odell on Tales From The Crypt podcast.

 On February 14, 2019, Odell, a strong advocate of bitcoin, advised his listeners to earn bitcoin or make regular purchases of whatever denomination they could afford, and accumulate bitcoin on a recurring basis — thus creating the the process of “stacking satoshis” or “stacking sats.”